Why stay at The Vagabond During World Cup

 Option Cost Travel Time Best For

-Drive yourself Parking $50-$100 30 to 40 min Groups, planners, solo
+Drive yourself Parking $50-$100 20-60 min Groups, planners, solo travelers

-Uber/Lyft/Taxi $60-$100 match days 30 to 50 min Travelers, late sleepers
+Uber/Lyft/Taxi $60-$100 on match days 30-50 min Travelers, late sleepers

 Drive & Park at the Stadium

 Take I-95 North straight to the stadium exits (NW 199th St.) or take the Florida Turnpike for potentially lighter traffic.
 Parking at Hard Rock runs $50 to $100 per match and sells out fast.
 So plan ahead if you want to snag a space.
-Leave 90 minutes- 2 hours before kickoff if you want breathing room.
+Leave 90 minutes to 2 hours before kickoff if you want breathing room.

 Pros: Full control over timing.
 Easiest for groups.
 Free hotel parking saves real money.